Weakly modular graphs and nonpositive curvature: Main results

 \begin{theorem} Let $G$ be a (finitely) clique-Helly graph and let $\tG$ be the $1$--skeleton of the universal cover $\widetilde X:=\widetilde{X}\tr(G)$ of the triangle complex $X:=X\tr(G)$ of $G$.
 Then $\tG$ is a (finitely) Helly graph.
 In particular, $G$ is a (finitely) Helly graph if and only if $G$ is (finitely) clique-Helly and its triangle complex (and thus its clique complex) is simply connected. \end{theorem}

-\begin{Rem} The formulation of Theorem \ref{t:lotogloHell_bis} (and of the propositions in Subsection \ref{helly:proof}) has two interpretations.
+\begin{Rem} The formulation of Theorem \ref{t:lotogloHell_bis} (and of the propositions in Section \ref{helly:proof}) comprises two statements.
 The first one is: if $G$ is clique-Helly (for arbitrary families of cliques), then the 1-skeleton of its universal cover is Helly (for arbitrary families of balls).
 The second interpretation is: if $G$ is finitely clique-Helly, then the 1-skeleton of its universal cover is finitely Helly. \end{Rem}

 \begin{Rem} If a family of sets $\mathcal F$ satisfies the Helly property then any family ${\mathcal F}'$ whose members are obtained as intersections of sets of $\mathcal F$ also satisfies the Helly property.
 In particular, since each (maximal) clique $C$ of a graph is the intersection of unit balls centered at the vertices of $C$, the Helly property for balls or unit balls of $G$ implies that $G$ is clique-Helly.
 Theorem \ref{t:lotogloHell_bis} proves that under simple connectivity the converse implication holds as well. \end{Rem}